Mother of Uber CEO Travis Kalanick killed in boat accident

 FRESNO, Calif.
 (AP) — The mother of the CEO of the ride-hailing company Uber died in a boat accident Friday evening in Fresno County, the company said.

-The couple, in their early 70s, have been longtime boaters.
+The couple from the Los Angeles neighborhood of Northridge have been longtime boaters.
 In a memo to Uber staff, Liane Hornsey, the chief human resources officer, called the incident an “unthinkable tragedy.”
 She wrote that “everyone in the Uber family knows how incredibly close Travis is to his parents.”

 About 5 p.m.
-Friday, officers were called to the scene of the accident and found a man and woman on a shore of the lake, the Fresno County Sheriff’s office said in a statement.
+Friday, officers were called to the scene of the accident and found the Kalanicks on a shore of the lake, the Fresno County Sheriff’s office said in a statement.

-The woman died at the scene, and the man suffered moderate injuries, the sheriff’s office said.
+Bonnie Kalanick died at the scene, and her husband suffered moderate injuries, the sheriff’s office said.
 He told officers the boat had sunk.

-Uber identified the couple as the Kalanicks.
-Donald Kalanick is being treated at a hospital, the company said.
+Donald Kalanick is being treated at a hospital and is in stable condition, the company said.

 Crews will try to remove the boat from the lake Saturday, the sheriff’s office said.